Giggster logo

 Features

-• These venues have flexible layouts so that you can design the flow of the party.
-Perfect for those who genuinely enjoy the party planning process!
+• Flexible layouts so that you can design the flow of the party

-• They usually have quality sound systems and lighting controls so you can get the festive ambiance right.
+• Quality sound systems and lighting controls so you can get the festive ambiance right

-• You can arrange the furniture to adapt to whatever look you're going for, whether you’re organizing cocktail receptions or formal dinners.
+• Changeable furniture layout to adapt to the look you're going for, whether you’re organizing cocktail receptions or formal dinners

-• Many already include basic holiday decorations, such as Christmas lights and a Christmas tree, so you're not starting from absolutely nothing.
+• Include basic holiday decorations, such as lights and a Christmas tree, so you're not starting from scratch

 Considerations

-• You'll handle more of the planning details since these venues only provide the space without full-service coordination.
+• You may handle more of the planning details if it's only the space without full-service coordination

 Restaurant Private Dining Rooms